ARTICLES OF INCORPORATION

 b.
 Honorary membership shall be open to members of the Board of Trustees of the University.

 c.
 Retired membership shall be open to Retired faculty and staff.

 d.
 Special membership shall be open to persons who have been recommended by Active members to the Board of Trustees of the Club and approved by at least five Trustees.

 Section 2.
 Privileges of membership:

 a.
-Active members shall enjoy all the privileges of membership.
+Active and Retired members shall enjoy all the privileges of membership.

 b.
-Honorary, Retired, Special, Guest, Reciprocal and Alumni members shall enjoy all privileges of membership except voting, holding elective office or serving as the chair of standing committees.
+Honorary and Special members shall enjoy all privileges of membership except voting, holding elective office, or serving as the chair of standing committees.

 Section 3.
-The Board of Trustees of the Club shall establish and publish Faculty Club rules, regulations, and policies regarding the issuing and use of membership cards and the use of the Faculty Center.
+The Board of Trustees of the Club shall establish and publish Club rules, regulations, and policies regarding the issuing and use of membership cards and the use of the clubhouse.